Skip to main content

 max(severity_normalized) by resource_type

-Installing the AWS Security Hub App
+Installing the AWS Security Hub CSPM app

-To install the app:
+To install the app, do the following:

 note

-Viewing AWS Security Hub Dashboards
+Viewing AWS Security Hub CSPM dashboards

 Overview

-The AWS Security Hub - Overview Dashboard provides a high-level view of findings results.
+The AWS Security Hub CSPM - Overview dashboard provides a high-level view of findings results.
 Panels display data aggregated by the number of providers, findings by provider, total findings, findings in AWS accounts by severity, top recent findings, findings by resource type and severity, most severe findings, and critical findings comparison.
 Each panel provides the ability to drill down for a more granular view of the data.

 Use this dashboard to: